Happy-Ferret/photon-shared-design-language/README.md

 **WIP**

 #### Adaptable
-Firefox should adapt itself for everyone: From new users to seasoned Mozillians.
-Customization and control of your web experience is key.
+Firefox should adapt itself to anyone: From new users (simple controls, help/encouragement in using features) to seasoned Mozillians (customization/control of the entire browser experience).

 #### Approachable
-Firefox should feel welcoming and friendly.
+Firefox is welcoming, open, and inclusive.

 #### Aware
-Firefox should be perceptive of you and your needs, while remaining respectful of your personal/private space.
+Firefox is vigilant on behalf of users, providing tools to keep them safe while helping them browse better.
+Firefox is also perceptive, and looks for signals from users before deciding how to act.

 #### Quick
-Firefox should feel fast!
-From task completion to icon animation.
+Firefox should look and feel fast!
+Frodm task completion to icon animation, Firefox is the most responsive and modern browser.

 #### Supportive
-Firefox should be helpful in both proactive and passive ways.
+Firefox understands user needs and supports them with relevant experiences.
+The browser should be helpful in both proactive and passive ways.

 #### Whimsical
-Firefox should be fun to use!
-Our browser should delight the user in both expected and unexpected ways.
+Firefox is fun to use!
+Our browser delights the user in both expected and unexpected ways.